Cobbitty

 The level of residential development activity in Cobbitty was found to be higher than 90% of real estate markets across the country

-According to AreaSearch's latest quarterly estimate, Cobbitty is expected to grow by 21,234 residents through to 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+There are approximately 27 people per dwelling approval in Cobbitty, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, the location is projected to add 21,829 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development